 - Stakeholder research

-- Water demand research e.g. demand management surveys; research looking into future supply and demand options; research into saving water; water saving devices
+- Water demand research e.g. demand management surveys; water saving including research into water saving devices

 - Mains rehabilitation